mmkim1210/GeneticsMakie.jl/docs/src/examples/locus.md

     reference panel could be plotted differently (e.g. with varying transparency and shape), [__GeneticsMakie.jl__](https://github.com/mmkim1210/GeneticsMakie.jl) is designed to
-    visualize 100s of phenotypes simultaneously in which case such discrepancy is hard to tell and becomes confusing.
+    visualize 100s of phenotypes simultaneously in which case such discrepancy is hard to tell and is confusing.
 Hence, for more direct comparison of loci across phenotypes, only the variants that are found in the reference panel are shown.